-The College of Arts and Sciences offers academic programs that prepare students to take their place as active participants in a rapidly changing social, political, and natural environment.
-These programs seek to provide students with the following:

-1. the skills necessary for independent thinking and effective expression;

-2. an understanding and appreciation of diverse cultures both past and present;

-3. a sensitivity to the aesthetic dimensions of human endeavor and the natural environment; and

-4. an appreciation and understanding of scientific perspectives and methods as tools for understanding nature and society.
+The New College of Interdisciplinary Arts and Sciences offers academic programs that prepare students to take their place as active participants in a rapidly changing social, political, and natural environment.
+These programs seek to provide students with the skills necessary for independent thinking and effective expression; an understanding and appreciation of diverse cultures both past and present; sensitivity to the aesthetic dimensions of human endeavor and the natural environment; and, an appreciation and understanding of scientific perspectives and methods as tools for understanding nature and society.
+The New College's integrating principle or focus is "social concern and community engagement."